Ann Liang: Personal life

 She has a younger sister named Alyssa, who is acknowledged in her books.
 In an interview, she stated that her Chinese name is a combination of her parents' names.

 Aside from English, Liang is fluent in Mandarin.
 In an interview with Penguin Books Australia, she stated that she did an internship with a Chinese entertainment news company, which she also used as an inspiration for This Time It's Real.
+She is currently represented by Kathleen Rushall of Andrea Brown Literary Agency.